tmoltzan/InterviewWebProject/README.md

 3. Pagination is ignored at this time

 Open Question: The constructor of ImageListComponent having async code seems like a code smell.
 I would like to work around that or convince myself it is okay since it is a component if possible and time permits.

+Story2:

+The webp version of the image was templated to be displayed simply above the corresponding image.
+The images were somewhat arbitrarily set to display at a size of 250x250.
+This is smaller that the images on zillow.com, but is similar to parts of amazon.com.
+No special attention was given for mobile devices, but a variety of window sizes typical to a PC were manually tested with no unexpected side effects.